pcaversaccio/hardhat-project-template-ts/README.md

 npm install -g truffle
 ```

+> If you have already installed Truffle, you need to ensure that you have at least version [`5.8.2`](https://github.com/trufflesuite/truffle/releases/tag/v5.8.2) installed and otherwise upgrade.

 To start a Truffle Dashboard, you need to run the following command in a separate terminal window:

 ```bash